 Our award-winning student artists perform and exhibit at the Coronado Performing Arts Center on the Coronado High School campus, in either the 570 seat Main Stage or 80 seat Black Box theatre.
 Coronado Performing Arts Center is also available for rent to local organizations.
 About twenty five percent of the CoSA budget is raised each year by the CoSA Foundation.
 If you would like to see the arts continue to thrive in education, please consider making a donation at www.cosafoundation.org.

 The Coronado Times newspaper provides in-depth coverage of Coronado, CA. Our online publication has been Coronado's trusted news source for over 20 years.
-We are locally owned and operated and are committed to quality coverage of our Coronado community.
+Our staff is local and committed to quality coverage of our Coronado community.
 Learn more about our publication.